Oral-History:Bob McGhee

 Bob McGhee:

 Oh, sure.
 We tried everything.
 Oh, we tried everything.
 There are many alternatives for mechanical design and we settled on a particular design that was Dr. Waldron’s idea that worked out very well.
 And there were many approaches to coordination.
 We didn’t understand at the beginning that legs in a supporting phase should be operated on pure force feedback mode.
 The bionic bug had used electronic compliance, artificial compliance.
-But the Adaptive Suspension Vehicle used what, I think, Mark Raibert called “hybrid control” for legs and contact with the ground.
+But the Adaptive Suspension Vehicle used what, I think, Marc Raibert called “hybrid control” for legs and contact with the ground.
 They were operated on pure force feedback mode.
 The position of the supporting leg didn’t matter.
 If it slipped, it didn’t matter.
 But legs in the – off the ground were operated in position feedback mode, velocity and position feedback.
 And we used Jacobian control.
 We never used inverse dynamics on – that was a big accomplishment in the bionic bug.
 We did not use inverse dynamic – inverse kinematics, pardon me.
 We used Jacobian control.

 Q: